pebreo/pebreo.github.io/begin/Bonus-lightbulb-moment.md

 My hope in writing this book is to shed light on some fundamental mysteries and to help alleviate our fears so humanity can forge an incredibke new path!

 ## Lightbulb moment: SI can be our new electricity

+So, what dont we understand?
+Memory, cinsciousness, black-box mature of status quo AI.

+I try to illuminkate (pun intended) all tjise things in my book...